Want to Declutter Your Life? 10 Tips to Let Go of Your Attachment to Sentimental Stuff

 The one thing we will say on the subject is this: You need to use the things you own in order for them to retain their beauty.
 (I gleaned this nugget of wisdom from Pat Conroy’s South of Broad.)

-When Joshua’s mom died in 2009, his initial plan was to rent a U-Haul and pack up every last one of her things and take it back with him to Ohio.
+When Joshua’s mom died in 2009, his initial plan was to rent a U-Haul, pack up every last one of her things, and take it back with him to Ohio.
 He thought that by hanging onto her stuff he’d be able to hold onto her.
 But then he found four sealed boxes under her bed and their contents helped him realise that his efforts were futile.

 Of course it was difficult to let go, but I realized many things about our relationship between memories and possessions during the experience: